The energy distance for ensemble and scenario reduction: Applications

 First, we interpret the results for $m=10$ (see \ref{fig_forw_10energy} and \ref{fig_forw_10wasserstein}).
 We observe that the results are similar to the exact reduction results we have seen before.
 The energy distance seems to provide more equally distributed weights for each trajectory than the Wasserstein distance.
-The weights vary between 0.09 and 0.12 whereas the Wasserstein distance weights vary between 0.06 and 0.17.
+The weights vary between 0.087 and 0.121 whereas the Wasserstein distance weights vary between 0.060 and 0.170.
 Thus, the spread is more than 3 times as high.
 Moreover, we observe that both methods provide 10 trajectories that cover the general behavior of the data.
 They include working days and weekend days, such as days in summer and winter.
 Still, again the energy distance seems to spread the annual characteristic in a better way.
-The energy distance gives a final set of scenarios that includes days of at least every second month, only February, April, September are missing.
-On the other hand, the Wasserstein distance misses a representative day from February, March, April, June, July, September and December.
-That 6 months are not represented is per se not a problem.
-However, the fact that the period from February to April is not represented can be seen as a bad representation.
 As we apply forward selection we might also interpret the order of the considered trajectories.
 We see that both algorithm choose in the first step the same trajectory from Tue 28May but deviate from the second step onwards.
 A plausible result is that both algorithms choose a weekend day as second trajectory.
-Concerning the overall weekend representation, the energy distance reduction choose a winter Sunday, a summer Sunday and a fall Saturday whereas the Wasserstein based reduction chooses two fall Saturdays, a spring Saturday and a spring Sunday.
-Again, the energy distance results seem to be better dispersed.
-The MAE characteristics draw the same picture: The energy distance provides better mean and variance approximations.
+Concerning the overall weekend representation, the energy distance reduction chooses a winter Sunday, a summer Sunday and a fall Saturday whereas the Wasserstein based reduction chooses two fall Saturdays, a spring Saturday and a spring Sunday.
+Again, the energy distance results seem to be more dispersed.
+The provided MAE values draw the same picture: The energy distance provides better mean and variance approximations.